dematerializ/dematerializ.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='http://www.ep.ph.bham.ac.uk/DimitraSpathara.html'>Affiliation</a>.
-Particle Physics Group, School of Physics and Astronomy (previously School of Metallurgy & Materials), University of Birmingham. #Address.
+School of Physics and Astronomy, University of Birmingham. #Address.
 Contacts.
 Motto.
 Etc.

 profile:
   align: right